eclipse-archived/codewind-docs/docs/_documentations/remotedeploy-single.md

 Which:

-* Deploys just a keycloak service into the `keycloak-0001 `namespace.
+* Deploys just a Keycloak service into the `keycloak-0001 `namespace.
 * Creates an initial Keycloak administrator user called `admin` with password `passw0rd`.
 * Uses the ingress domain appropriate to the deployment environment.